NCERT Exemplar Class 9 Maths Solutions Chapter 13 Surface Areas and Volumes

 Answer (B)

-In the question it i given that the height of cone =8.4cm
+In the question, it is given that

-The cone is melted and recast into a sphere
+The cone is melted and recast into a sphere.

 So,